faisworld/fais-web/.github/instructions/copilot.md

 - **AI and Machine Learning**: Understanding of AI concepts, particularly in image generation and natural language processing.
 - **Cloud Services**: Knowledge of deploying applications on platforms like Vercel and AWS.
 - **APIs**: Experience with RESTful and GraphQL APIs.
-- **Databases**: Familiarity with both SQL (PostgreSQL) - I am using Neon database aqt the moment which you may connecgt directly with credentials from .env.local and Prisma Postgres.
+- **Databases**: Familiarity with both SQL (PostgreSQL) - I am using Neon database at the moment which you may connect directly with credentials from .env.local and Prisma Postgres.
 - **Authentication**: Understanding of authentication mechanisms, including OAuth and JWT.
 Specifically here I am using admin panel access using localhost only and for automated blog plus image posting using internal API key with cron.

 ## Preferences